Rasdaman: Data model

 Based on an array algebra specifically developed for database purposes, rasdaman adds a new attribute type, array, to the relational model.
 As this array definition is parametrized it constitutes a second-order construct or template; this fact is reflected by the second-order functionals in the algebra and query language.

 For historical reasons, tables are called collections, as initial design emphasized an embedding into the object-oriented database standard, ODMG.
 Anticipating a full integration with SQL, rasdaman collections represent a binary relation with the first attribute being an object identifier and the second being the array.
 This allows the establishment of foreign key references between arrays and regular relational tuples.

 Raster Query Language

 The rasdaman query language, rasql, embeds itself into standard SQL and its set-oriented processing.

-On the new attribute type, multi-dimensional arrays, a set of extra operations is provided which all are based on a minimal set of algebraically defined core operators, an array constructor (which establishes a new array and fills it with values) and an array condenser (which, similarly to SQL aggregates, derives scalar summary information from an array).
+On the new attribute type, multidimensional arrays, a set of extra operations is provided which all are based on a minimal set of algebraically defined core operators, an array constructor (which establishes a new array and fills it with values) and an array condenser (which, similarly to SQL aggregates, derives scalar summary information from an array).
 The query language is declarative (and, hence, optimizable) and safe in evaluation - that is: every query is guaranteed to return after a finite number of processing steps.

 The rasql query guide provides details, here some examples may illustrate its use: